guerramg/guerramg/README.md

 Hi , I'm Guerra
 Profile views

-🔥 Sênior Web Developer & Instructor focused on helping people start programming
+🔥 Web Developer

-🔭 I’m currently working at Rocketseat
+🔭 I’m  not currently working

-👨‍💻 All of my projects are available at maykbrito.dev
+👨‍💻 All of my projects are available at github

-▶️ I regularly post videos on youtube.com/maykbrito

-💬 Ask me about JavaScript, HTML, CSS, SQL, Node.JS
+💬 Ask me about JavaScript, HTML, CSS, SQL

 ⚡ Fun fact Oneye 😜